ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ```
 {: codeblock}

-The following is an example on how to reject a Promise by calling the reject function.
+This example shows how to reject a Promise by calling the reject function.

 ```
 function main(args) {